 Bill Kellogg, who finished the season at first base for the Cincinnati Reds, is working for a railroad company in New York this Winter.
 Bill is an expert ticket-seller and his services are always in demand.

 “National League Notes”, Sporting Life, 12 December 1914, Page 4.

 He, too, would marry a Mary – Mary Davis – and they would spend their days together until her death in 1932.
-Death claimed Kellogg at the ripe age of 87 in December, 1971.
+Death claimed Kellogg at the ripe age of 87 on December 12, 1971.